hteumeuleu/caniemail/_features/css-padding.md

     }
 }
 notes_by_num: {
     "1": "Partial.
-Only supported on table cells."
+Only supported on table cells.", "2": "Buggy.
+Vertical padding will be the same for all cells of a same row, adopting the biggest value."
 }
 ---